margaretstorey/startup2024/milestone 3 - public beta.md

-# Milestone 3 - Final Presentation (Public Beta) (draft - check back later)
+# Milestone 3 - Final Presentation (Public Beta)

 Due April 5, 2024.
-Location may be changed.
+Note:  Location may be changed.

 In this meeting, you'll have the opportunity to present the beta version of your project and share your experience with each other, the mentors as well as additional guests!
 Each team will have **10 minutes** followed by Q&A and questions by mentors, guests and other students.
-At 5pm, we will have a small party to celebrate your accomplishments.
+At around 4:30pm, we will have a small informal party to celebrate your accomplishments.

 We remind you that for this third milestone you are required to provide a fully functioning project, that will be evaluated by the mentoring staff.
 You will get valuable feedback regarding the expected final project configuration and scope.  **By the third milestone you should have completed your product** (except for some minor bugs which you may fix until the [Final Submission](/final%20submission.md)).